librick/blog/content/posts/love-letter-to-ose/index.md

 ## Projects

 The month was divided into five separate projects.
-In the span of a month we put up the frame of a house, built a greenhouse, assembled 3D printers, and welded together a tractor out of 4x4 square tubing.
+In the span of a month, we put up the frame of a house, built a greenhouse, assembled 3D printers, and welded together a tractor out of 4x4 square tubing.

 ### Seed Eco-Home
-September started with the Seed Eco-Home, a modular home design built from individual panels to be assembled like a lego set.
+September started with the Seed Eco-Home, a modular home design built from individual panels to be assembled like a Lego set.
 <br><br>
 [OSE Wiki: Seed Eco-Home](https://wiki.opensourceecology.org/wiki/Seed_Eco-Home)<br>
 [OSE Wiki: Seed Eco-Home v2](https://wiki.opensourceecology.org/wiki/Seed_Home_v2)